MCDReforged/MCDReforged.github.io/docs/plugin_dev/command.md

         return ParseResult(coords, total_read)
 ```

-For its usage, here\'s a simple example as well as an input/output
+For its usage, here's a simple example as well as an input/output
 table:

 ``` python